Sex offences are generally very serious matters.

 Defences To An Offence Of Sexual Penetration Without Consent:

-In a case of sexual penetration without consent there are numerous potential defences available.
+In the case of sexual penetration without consent, there are numerous potential defences available.
 These include but are not limited to the following:

 - The victim is lying;

 - The victim is mistaken as to the identity of the accused;

 - The accused honestly and reasonably but mistakenly believed that the victim consented;